OpticVerdict Independent optics reviews

 Step 1: Boresight to get on paper

 Boresighting lines up the bore with the reticle so your first shots actually hit the target.
 On a bolt rifle, remove the bolt, rest the rifle steady, and look through the bore at the target bullseye.
 Without moving the rifle, adjust the turrets until the reticle sits on that same bullseye.
 A laser boresighter does the same job for semi-autos.
+Full walkthrough: how to bore sight a scope (and what bore sighting is, if it is new to you).

 Step 2: Start at 25 yards